olkitu/TaistoCMS/README.md

 <h2> License </h2>

-Copyright 2015 datatekniikka.fi / taisto.org.
+Copyright 2015 truong.fi / taisto.org.
 All of the content on this page is free software published under GNU GPL.
 We are happy to receive feedback of the code and page.
-Enhancement recommendations should be sent to support@datatekniikka.fi or you can leave them as a comment.